marcosmlr/lstm_covid/README.rst

 LSTM COVID-19
 ========================

-This project contains application source code for predict daily cases of COVID-19 using Long Short-Term Models.
-Basically, the package has a main module (core) and submodules (lstm_covid and forecasting) to with functions to tunning models and predict daily cases using time series data of COVID pandemic.
+This project contains application source code to predict daily cases of COVID-19 using Long Short-Term Models.
+Basically, the package has a main module (core) and submodules (lstm_covid and forecasting) with functions to tunning models and predict daily cases using time series data of COVID pandemic.

 Release Notes
 -------------